 It seems to have been a really rather busy few weeks for Google, withhem testing new appearances and variations of PPC advert display all over the place.
 Here’s a summary of the changes we’ve seen popping up recently:

 Search Engine Land has an article today called The 5 Rings of Conversion Optimisation.
-Apart from the title reminding me of a very inappropriate Best Man’s speech, I have to admit I found the article a touch on the overly scientific […]
+Apart from the title reminding me of a very inappropriate Best Man’s speech, I have to admit I found the article a touch on the overly scientific side. […]

 t is a sign of the how things have changed that I am able to describe Microsoft as the “Little One” but in the search game, that is exactly what they are.
 Yesterday’s announcement of the Yahoo/Microsoft search deal sees Microsoft move up a place in the pecking order and Yahoo Search rolling out of the bed.